 Thus, the three distribution functions computed from the simulation should be equal, and they should match the theoretical form given by Eq.(G1-G3).

-The agreement between our simulation results and the theoretical prediction is seen to be very good, showing that the particle motion is isotropic and the variance increases lineally with time as predicted by Eq.(G3).
+The agreement between our simulation results and the theoretical prediction is seen to be very good, showing that the particle motion is isotropic and the variance increases linearly with time as predicted by Eq.(G3).

 Note 5